dakotaepton/mock-haul-truck-robot-tests/README.md

 # mock-haul-truck-robot-tests
-Automated API testing suite for mining autonomy systems using Robot Framework.
-This project validates vehicle telemetry, diagnostics, and emergency stop functions with mock APIs.
-Includes data-driven testing, CI/CD integration with GitHub Actions, and detailed test reports.
+Automated testing suite for simulated haul truck CAN bus using Robot Framework.
+This project validates vehicle telemetry, diagnostics, and emergency stop values with a mock truck and CAN bus.

-# How to Setup Virtual CAN Bus (Must be using linux)
+## How to Setup Virtual CAN Bus (Must be using linux)

 Load the virtual CAN module
 `sudo modprobe vcan`